teksi/wastewater/docs/en/user-guide/How-To/index.rst

 It is possible to define default values for repeated fields such as fk_provider or fk_dataowner.

-The default values are set in the table .
 1. Enter field name and value in the corresponding attributes in ``tww_od.default values``

 2. Connect all ccurences of your field name to ``tww_sys.get_default_values(field_name)``.